nannau/Annau-2022/README.md

 Copy the Jupyter Lab URL from the terminal output.
 Substitute `hostname` for `localhost`.

 Or go to `localhost:8888` and enter the token from the terminal output

+## A note about GPUs
+I can't guarantee that this code will run on all hardware.

+I've developed this repo using a GPU.
+The results might work without one, and I've tried to enable this, but if you run into issues and don't have a GPU, please change the source code to meet your needs (i.e. make sure the PyTorch tensors are loaded onto the CPU instead of the GPU).
+CPU will be much slower.